 Once we have access to a restricted shell, before we can go any further on all techniques, the first step is to gather as much information as possible about our current shell environment.
 The information gathered will give us an idea of what kind of restricted shell we are in and also the features provided and the techniques we can use, which are totally dependent on the environment found.
 Among some tests we can perform:

-- Check available commands either by trying them out by hand, hitting TAB key twice or listing files and directories;
+- Check available commands either by trying them out by hand, hitting the TAB key twice, or listing files and directories;

 - Check for commands configured with SUID permissions, especially if they are owned by the root user.
 If these commands have escapes, they can be run with root permissions and will be our way out, or in.
 Oh, you got the point!.

 - Check the list of commands you can use with sudo.
-This will let us execute commands with other user’s permissions by using our own password.
+This will let us execute commands with other users’ permissions by using our own passwords.
 This is especially good when configured for commands with escape features.

 - Check what languages are at your disposal, such as

 ruby, etc. They will come in handy later on;

 - Check if redirect operators are available, such as